SamLMG/MitoComp/README.md

 - Norgal ([https://bitbucket.org/kosaidtu/norgal/src/master/](https://bitbucket.org/kosaidtu/norgal/src/master/))
 - MITObim ([https://github.com/chrishah/MITObim](https://github.com/chrishah/MITObim))

 The user may of course choose to use just one, all or any combination of these assemblers.
 Furthermore, the user may choose to the level to which the raw data are subsampled or instead choose to skip this step and use the entire dataset.
-The resulting assemblies are then annotated via MITOS ([https://gitlab.com/Bernt/MITOS](https://gitlab.com/Bernt/MITOS)) and aligned with one another for evaluation of inconsistencies between algorithms and A comparison with regards to speed, CPU usage, quality and annotation completeness is performed.
+The resulting assemblies are then annotated via MITOS ([https://gitlab.com/Bernt/MITOS](https://gitlab.com/Bernt/MITOS)).
+All assemblies for a given sample-ID are then rolled to a common starting point and reverse complemented if need be.
+They are then aligned with one another for evaluation of inconsistencies between algorithms using Clustalo v.1.2.4 (Sievers et al., 2011).
+A second annotation (again using MITOS v.1.0.5) is then run on the rolled assemblies to update the annotation coordinates which are then converted to gbk format using Emboss v.6.6.0’s “seqret” module (https://www.ebi.ac.uk/Tools/sfc/emboss_seqret).
+CGView Comparison Tool (CCT) v.1.0.1 (https://github.com/paulstothard/cgview_comparison_tool) is used to plot annotated assemblies and compare regions of similarity and difference between different assemblies.
+Finally, all assemblies, annotation files and maps  are gathered into a html report, generated with R Markdown v.4.0.3 (Baumer & Udwin, 2015).
 MitoComp uses the pipeline management system Snakemake with all software tools containerized via Docker/Singularity.

 ## Obtaining and running MitoComp

-MitoComp is primarily designed to run on HPC clusters using either a SGE or SLURM job scheduling system.
+MitoComp is primarily designed to run on HPC clusters using a TORQUE, SGE or SLURM job scheduling system.
 It may also be run on a desktop computer using Linux but due to the computationally intensive nature of many of the steps involved, this is not optimal.
 Other than this MitoComp&#39;s only prerequisites are:

 1. A singularity installation (tested with singularity version 3.5.2)
 2. A snakemake installation (tested with snakemake 6.0.2; snakemake can be installed through conda using the following commands)